 I think just not doing what’s right in front of you and instead using samples in a way that you don’t see everyone using, or just using different types of cymbals or different types of synths.
-I use a lot of sampler synths that I just made from accapella vocals that I got my friends to sing and then stretched them out to sound like a keyboard.
+I use a lot of samplers synths that I just made from accapella vocals that I got my friends to sing and then stretched them out to sound like a keyboards.
 Like on “Blemish” I use a lot of weird different sound effects and samples that just sound weird to some people.
 But everything sort of has a meaning to me, in one way or another.

-What's your favorite sample sound right now?
+Whats your favourite sample sound right now?

 Right now, I think it’s the pick-scratch noise with the guitar that’s on one of my tracks.
 People keep thinking it’s a burp.
-I've been posting album stuff and people are like, ‘is that you burping on “Blemish”’ It’s not, but it's awesome that it sounds like that to you.
-Something that sounds serious to me sounds like a joke to someone else.
-That’s kind of the fun part of actually doing sound design and messing with production.
+I've been posting album stuff and people are like, ‘is that you burping on “Blemish”’ It’s not, but its awesome that it sounds like that to you.
+Something that sounds serious to me sounds like a joke to someone else, that’s kind of the fun part of actually doing sound design and messing with production.
 People hear different things and in the end find their own story in a few tracks.

 Is there any kind of music that you dislike?

 Just like, really macho country or macho dance music.
 I like house, but I also never really ever understood why people want to listen to it.
 I like elements of house, but I don't like music that’s mainly percussive and has no melody and no emotion.
 I get if you're on a lot of drugs it sounds great, but to me it has to have something that is making you feel something or else or I don't really understand the point of it.

 When someone sends you songs for Secret Songs what is the most interesting thing that you can hear in their music?